coreos/tectonic-docs/Documentation/tls/tls-ingress.md

 The module does not contain any logic, but just passes user provided certificates from its input directly to its output.
 This is to prevent changing existing references to the `tls/ingress/self-signed` module, hence all `tls/ingress/*` modules share the same outputs.

+The certificates provided here secure the TLS endpoint used to access Tectonic Console and Tectonic Identity services.
+They are not used to secure applications when using the Tectonic Ingress controller.

+This certificate must be provided to ensure user access to Tectonic Console's web browser interface without  errors.

 ## Usage

 Comment out the existing self-signed ingress TLS in your platform, i.e. `platforms/aws/tectonic.tf`: